 Your HIV health is monitored by results from blood tests.

 This is mainly the CD4 count and viral load.
 But it also includes CD4% (if there is an unexpected result) and CD4:CD8 ratio (when the CD4 count is above 500).

 ART is also routinely monitored by other blood tests.
 These include ALT/AST (for liver function), eGFR (for kidney function), cholesterol and triglycerides (for heart disease) and glucose levels (for diabetes).

 Other monitoring includes your height and weight (combined for BMI), heart rate, blood pressure, and asking about your mood, memory, sex life and general happiness.

 Understanding results – especially from blood tests – will help people understand their health.

 Several principles are useful for understanding all test results.

 Your doctor should be able to give you a print out of your results.

-Lab results should also show a “normal” range.
+- Lab results should come with a “normal” range.
 Anywhere within this range is good.
 Anything outside should mean the result needs to be checked.

 i-Base treatment passport